koljakub/java-3DGrapher/README.md

 # 3D Grapher
 3D Grapher is a software for plotting functions of two variables.
-It is a easy to use, GPU accelerated, tool for making various surface plots.
+It is a easy-to-use, GPU accelerated, tool for making various surface plots.
 GPU acceleration is implemented using Java Bindings for OpenGL - JOGL.

 ## Features